plone/buildout.coredev/docs/plips.rst

 .. _how_submit_plip:

-How to Submit a PLIP
+How To Submit A PLIP
 ====================

 Whether you want to update the default theme or rip out a piece of architecture, everyone should go through the PLIP process.
-If you need help at any point in this process, please contact a member of the framework team personally or ask for help on the `Framework Team mailing list <https://lists.plone.org/mailman/listinfo/plone-framework-team>`_.
+If you need help at any point in this process, please contact a member of the framework team personally or ask for help at the `Framework Team Space <https://community.plone.org/c/development/framework-team>`_.

 A PLIP is a `GitHub issue <https://github.com/plone/Products.CMFPlone/issues/new>`_ on `Products.CMFPlone <https://github.com/Plone/Products.CMFPlone>`_ with a special template and a specific tag.

 To get started, open a new issue, the issue will be prefilled with headings and comments for a bug or a PLIP, remove the bug part.
 Fill in all applicable fields.
 After submitting, select the tag ``03 type: feature (plip)`` for the issues.

 When writing a PLIP, be as specific and to-the-point as you can.

 Remember your audience - to get support for your proposal, people will have to be able to read it!

 A good PLIP is sufficiently clear for a knowledgeable Plone user to be able to understand the proposed changes, and sufficiently detailed for the release manager and other developers to understand the full impact the proposal would have on the codebase.

 You don't have to list every line of code that needs to be changed, but you should also give an indication that you have some idea that how the change can be feasibly implemented.

 After your PLIP is written, solicit feedback on your idea on the `Plone Community Forum <https://community.plone.org/>`_.

 In this vetting process, you want to make sure that the change won’t adversely affect other people on accident.

 Others may be able to point out risks or even offer up better or existing solutions.